evkx/evkx.github.io/content/models/lucid/air/Air_Dream_Edition_Performance/_index.md

 </a>
 <figcaption><h4>Lucid Air Dream Edition Performance</h4></figcaption></figur>

-We have separated our description of the Lucid Air Dream Edition Performance into sections.
+We have separated our Lucid Air Dream Edition Performance article into sections.
 If you want to wait to read the full article, click the links below to the different areas.
 We also have an overview of the [full specifications](specifications), an [image gallery](gallery), detailed information about [charging performance](chargingcurve), and some [online reviews](reviews).
 Our sections:

 - [Performance](#performance)
 - [Battery, range, and charging](#battery-range-and-charging)